The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Modelling the rotation-magnetism relationship

 \subsection{Building blocks of the mean surface magnetic field}

-Naturally, with its coarse grid ($360^\circ\times180^\circ$) the FEAT model does not resolve the intense fields that form the quiet photospheric network, nor the SSD (internetwork) fields: the field that the surface flux transport (SFT) module resolves, $\langle B_{\rm SFT}\rangle$, is only about 0.01~kG during the maximum of the synthetic cycle 22, involving the transported flux sourced from emerging active regions (ARs) hosting sunspots.
+Naturally, with its coarse grid ($360^\circ\times180^\circ$) the FEAT model does not resolve the intense fields that form the quiet photospheric network, nor the SSD (internetwork) fields: the field that the surface flux transport (SFT) module resolves, $\langle B_{\rm SFT}\rangle$, is only on the order of 10~G during the maximum of the synthetic cycle 22, involving the transported flux sourced from emerging ARs hosting sunspots.
 In addition, the SFT model does not resolve AR fields below a size of $1^\circ$ and particularly in small-scale ephemeral regions, which are all structured on very small scales.
 The model provides a spatially averaged field that can be scaled to match the resolution of solar magnetograms (see below).

 To account for the missing flux in the FEAT model, we include the small-scale magnetic flux contributions in a heuristic fashion, in two components.
 The first one is the constant contribution mainly set by the SSD field, discussed in Sect.~\ref{ssec:obs}.
-The second one is related to small-scale BMRs emerging throughout the solar cycle, called small-scale emergences (hereafter SSEs), i.e., bipoles without sunspots, including the lowest-flux `ephemeral regions' \citep{Harvey73}, which bring far more flux to the solar surface than the large active regions.
+The second one is related to small-scale BMRs emerging throughout the solar cycle, called small-scale emergences (hereafter SSEs), i.e. bipoles without sunspots, including the lowest-flux `ephemeral regions' \citep{Harvey73}, which bring far more flux to the solar surface than the large ARs.

 The remaining magnetic flux is composed of larger BMRs that form sunspots when they emerge.
 The transport module of FEAT includes mainly this component, where SSEs are only partially taken into account in the flux budget, as described in the following.
 Each BMR is defined as a doublet of localised radial magnetic field of opposite signs.
 The field distribution in each unipolar magnetic patch is of the form